ItsExtra/m4ftm/basics.md

 **Bottom Surgery**

 Other than top surgery, a trans man may have had some sort of _bottom surgery_ also.
-This could be an internal procedure (hysterectomy or removal of the ovaries) that you wouldn&#8217;t notice, and/or some sort of genital reconstruction.
+This could be an internal procedure (hysterectomy or removal of the ovaries) that you wouldn't notice, and/or some sort of genital reconstruction.

-I&#8217;m not going to get into the different kinds of bottom surgery here.
+I'm not going to get into the different kinds of bottom surgery here.
 From what I can see on apps and websites around me, not a lot of guys have had them.
 There are various kinds and outcomes are really different.
 If a guy has had surgery, he is the best person to tell you about it and what you can expect.

-The curious can read details about various procedures at [Hudson&#8217;s FTM Guide](http://www.ftmguide.org/grs.html).
+The curious can read details about various procedures at [Hudson's FTM Guide](http://www.ftmguide.org/grs.html).